EPA-WG/dwa/README.md

 * Web 3.0 multi vendor app portals
 * Embedded devices where memory and CPU resources are limited
 * Internet of Things (IoT) management tools, especially due to backward compatibility polyfills layer.
-* Highly responsive dynamic UI (like video set top box), which require reliability over extended periods of time, and minimized memory allocations and/or * * * multithreaded sub-flows
+* Highly responsive dynamic UI (like video set-top box), which require reliability over extended periods of time, and minimized memory allocations and/or * * * multithreaded sub-flows

 ## Security Considerations